BZF8989/React-Native-Redux-Login-Template/README.md

 This project is built using yarn package manager.

-Use command `yarn install` and then run the project
+Use command `yarn install` and then run the project on the emulator of your choice.